 Murphy is a past recipient of Blank Rome LLP’s Pro Bono Hero Award in 2014 for work on behalf of senior citizens and past Co-Chair of “The Dude Hates Cancer,” an annual charity bowling tournament benefiting the Leukemia & Lymphoma Society, through which he has helped raise over $775,000 to fight blood cancers.
 He is an award-winning storyteller whose stories have been featured on First Person Arts’s “#US” podcast, WHYY-Philadelphia’s “NewsWorks Tonight” and “CommonSpace” podcast, and WNYC’s “The Takeaway,” and is a stand-up comedian and comedic improviser.

-Michael sits on the board of advisors for Digistream Investigations, a national provider of investigative services, and the board of directors for Cosmic Writers, a nonprofit providing accessible creative writing programs to K-12 students.
+Michael sits on the board of advisors for Digistream Investigations, a national provider of investigative services, and is the Treasurer of the Clinical Legal Education Association, a nationwide advocacy group for clinical law educators.

 Michael lives in Durham and Philadelphia with his wife Megan and two mischievous dogs, Little Ann and Spock.